jonkavana/Programming-and-Scripting-EOY-Project/README.md

         plt.title("Petal Length in cm")
         plt.xlabel("Petal_Length_cm")
         plt.ylabel("Count")
-        plt.savefig("PetalLengthHist.png")

 The following code is in relation to the scatterplot requirements of the project.
 We are going to display the attributes against one another, as well as display the permutations of these instances using the seaborn library.

-This will return the sepal Length versus sepal width graph.
+This will return the sepal length versus sepal width graph.

         plt.scatter(IrisData["sepal_length"], IrisData["sepal_width"])
         plt.title("sepal length versus sepal width")